itsanishmv/contact-list/README.md

 # Contact-List 📳

-A simple web app to maintain a contact list on yuor local storage of the browser
+A simple web app to maintain a contact list on your local storage of the browser

 ## About